Stanmer Park has been awarded its first prestigious Green Flag, meaning it’s officially recognised as one of the country’s best parks.

 One Garden Brighton at the Walled Garden

-The restored Walled Garden at Stanmer Park, 'One Garden Brighton', opened to the public on 2 April 2021.
+The restored Walled Garden at Stanmer Park, 'One Garden Brighton', opened n April 2021, as part of the Stanmer Park Restoration Project.

 Stanmer Park can be reached from Ditchling Road, and Stony Mere Way, off Lewes Road.
 There are also footpaths connecting to the South Downs and University of Sussex.